amirhosseinjebelli/amirhosseinjebelli.github.io/_pages/links.md

 <img src= "https://user-images.githubusercontent.com/89830432/132586524-565ccdb7-1aeb-442f-89ec-86f62be60ad0.PNG" width="600" height="400">

-For more details and full report, please contact: [amirhjbl76@gmail.com](https://amirhjbl76@gmail.com)
+For more details and a full report, please contact: [amirhossein.jebelli76@gmail.com](https://amirhossein.jebelli76@gmail.com)

-> **Studying different strut connections and formations in High-Speed marine vehicles**
+> **Studying Different Strut Connections and Formations in High-Speed Marine Vehicles**

-In this project, the point was to find the optimum formation of struts in order to reduce vessel’s resistance and keep it stable.
+In this project, the point was to find the optimum formation of struts in order to reduce the vessel’s resistance and keep it stable.

 <img src= "https://user-images.githubusercontent.com/89830432/132590449-2178128b-4c4f-4c16-b046-2de84c1a93a3.PNG" width="600" height="400">